EunjiLee-dev/semantic-search-recommender/README.md

-# Semantic Search & Recommendation System
+# Semantic Search & Recommendation System (RAG-based)

 ## Goal
-Build a natural language search system that supports queries such as:
+Build a **production-style semantic search and recommendation system** that supports natural language queries such as:

 - "cheap sushi near university"
 - "luxury pizza and wine"
 - "coffee with wifi and parking"

-and returns contextually relevant POI recommendations.
+and returns **context-aware, explainable POI recommendations** using a hybrid Retrieval-Augmented Generation (RAG) pipeline.

 ## Tech Stack
 - Python